astrodoo/astrodoo.github.io/_pages/about.md

 </figure>

 I am a postdoctoral fellow, working with [Prof. Sera Markoff](http://www.seramarkoff.com/) at [Anton Pannekoek Institute for Astronomy](http://api.uva.nl/).
+Using GRMHD code _H-AMR_, I've been studying the dynamics of accretion disk, wind, and jets around black holes.
+As a member of the Event Horizon Telescope (EHT) project, I've been particiapting in the collaborative investigation that explores the nature of supermassive black holes, such as Sgr A*, M87.

 Before the current position,
 I was a CAS PIFI Fellow Postdoctor working with [Prof. Feng Yuan and his group members](http://center.shao.ac.cn/fyuan) at [Shanghai Astronomical Observatory](http://english.shao.cas.cn/).